calculix/cae/README.md

 + In 'New keyword' dialog propose implementation variants for corresponding keyword arguments.

 **TODO: improvements and bugfixes**

-- ./examples/beam8b.inp will eat all the memory and crash system.

 - Create second step and there will be no children in the treeView until its regeneration.